Board of Trustees

 ANNETTE C. REBOLI, MD, is a Professor of Medicine and the Dean of Cooper Medical School of Rowan University (CMSRU) in Camden, NJ.
 As such, she is the Chief Academic Officer with ultimate responsibility for all areas of the school.
 Prior to this, she was Founding Vice Dean and was responsible for oversight of the LCME accreditation process, undergraduate and graduate medical education, faculty affairs and faculty development, and developing affiliations for the medical school.

 Dr. Reboli received a Bachelor of Science degree with a major in biology from Georgetown University College of Arts and Sciences in Washington, DC.
-She received her medical degree cum laude from Georgetown University School of Medicine and was elected to the Alpha Omega Alpha (AOA) Honor Medical Society during medical school.
+She received her MD degree cum laude from Georgetown University School of Medicine and was elected to the Alpha Omega Alpha (AOA) Honor Medical Society during medical school.
 She completed an internship, residency, and a year as Chief Medical Resident in Internal Medicine at Georgetown University Medical Center in Washington, DC, followed by a three-year clinical and research fellowship in infectious diseases at the Medical University of South Carolina in Charleston, SC.
 Prior to becoming Founding Vice Dean, she served as Interim Dean of CMSRU and was also the Head of the Division of Infectious Diseases and the Deputy Chief for Administration of the Department of Medicine at Cooper University Hospital in Camden, NJ, where she also served as the hospital epidemiologist.

+Dr. Reboli is board certified in internal medicine and infectious diseases.
+She has authored or co-authored over 180 peer-reviewed publications, book chapters, and abstracts.
+Over the course of her career, she has garnered over $15,000,000.00 in research support from a variety of sources, including NIH, NIAID, HRSA, private foundations, and private industry.
 In 2008, she received the Robert Wood Johnson Medical School Dean’s Research Award in the faculty-clinical sciences category for research on antifungal therapy that was published in the New England Journal of Medicine.
-She serves on the Candida Infections Guidelines Committee of the Infectious Diseases Society of America.
+She has served on the Candida Infections Guidelines Committee of the Infectious Diseases Society of America.
 She has received several teaching awards and is a fellow of the American College of Physicians, the Infectious Diseases Society of America, the Society for Healthcare Epidemiology of America, and the Philadelphia College of Physicians.
-She served as the President of the Medical Staff of the Cooper Health System from 2011-2015.
-In 2016, Dr. Reboli received the Healthcare Professional of the Year award from the New Jersey Hospital Association.
+She served as the President of the Medical Staff of the Cooper Health System from 2011 to 2015.

 Ross